jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

     * "publicKey" -- a string representation of the public key
 * "subjectKeyIdentifier" -- a string, typically Base64-encoded, representing the unique identifier for the public key ([@!RFC6487, section 4])
+* "ips" -- an array of strings, each representing an IPv4 or IPv6 CIDR address block with "<CIDR prefix>/<CIDR length>" format
-* "autnums" -- an array of unsigned 32-bit integers, each representing the autonomous system number that the router emits secure route advertisements on behalf of ([@!RFC8209, section 3.1.3.5])
+* "autnums" -- an array of unsigned 32-bit integers, each representing an autonomous system number ([@!RFC6487, section 4.8.11])
 * "notValidBefore" -- see (#common_data_members)
 * "notValidAfter" -- see (#common_data_members)
 * "autoRenewed" -- see (#common_data_members)
 * "publicationUri" -- see (#common_data_members)
 * "entities" -- see (#common_data_members)
+* "certType" -- a string literal representing the type of resource certificate, with the following possible values:
+    * "orgCa" -- a CA certificate that a registry issues to an organization for its allocated IP addresses and/or autonomous system numbers, authorizing the organization CA to issue end-entity certificates ([@!RFC6487, section 4.8.8])
+    * "bgpsecRouter" -- an end-entity certificate issued by an organization CA to assert that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the listed autonomous system numbers ([@!RFC8209, section 3.1.3.5])
 * "rpkiType" -- see (#common_data_members)
 * "events" -- see [@!RFC9083, section 4.5]
 * "links" -- "self" link, and "related" links for autonomous system number objects ([@!RFC9083, section 4.2])